Aortic Fellowship Programme

 What is the ESVS Aortic Fellowship?

-The first Fellowship Programme began in October 2024 and runs until September 2026.
+The first Fellowship Programme began in October 2024 and runs until October 2026.
 It is aimed at vascular trainees and vascular surgeons, to improve their knowledge and skills in aortic surgery.
-The 2nd edition is due to commence in 2027, with applications opening around July.
-Watch this space!

 Programme Content